astuff/kvaser-deb/README.md

 h2.
 Installation instructions

-- If linuxcan is already installed:
+- If linuxcan is already installed (not as a DKMS module):
   - `$ cd /usr/src/linuxcan`
   - `$ sudo make uninstall`
 - Download and install: